sv222/cloud-engineer-interview-questions/README.md

 ### Operations

-- **AWS Artifact:** On-demand access to AWS compliance and security reports.
+- **AWS Artifact:** A service that helps you store, manage, and share your AWS configuration and infrastructure as code.
-- **AWS Trusted Advisor:** A service that helps you automate, streamline, and scale your AWS auditing and compliance activities.
-It provides a comprehensive set of pre-built audit rules and tests, which you can use to assess your AWS environment against industry standards, best practices, and your own organizational policies.
+- **AWS Trusted Advisor:** A service that automates AWS auditing and compliance, providing pre-built rules and tests to assess your environment against industry standards, best practices, and your own policies.
 - **AWS Well-Architected Tool:** Review and improve your cloud architectures.
 - **AWS Resilience Hub:** Prepare your business for disruptions and uncertainties.
 - **Amazon DevOps Guru:** Improve application availability with ML.